cmattson/consort/README.md

 Ruby 1.9.3 or 2.0.0.
 Alternate VMs compatible with these versions should also work.

-Ruby 1.8 is not supported, but should theoretically work if all the ORMs involved support it.
+Ruby 1.8 is not supported.

 ### Rails Compatibility